praxes/praxes/doc/users/introduction.rst

 Introduction
 ============

-This is the user guide for praxis.
+This is the user guide for praxes.